 The unixODBC driver manager (see http://www.unixodbc.orgOpens in a new tab) — for use with the 8-bit ODBC API only; works with the selectu executable and the following driver:

 libirisodbcur6435.so unixODBC Real Mode built 3.5 driver

 This release supports Node.js clients on the platforms and operating system versions listed in the Supported Server Platforms table.
-For information about installation and configuration, see Native API for Node.js.
+For information about installation and configuration, see Native SDK for Node.js.